mdom/txtnish/README.md

 line that is not commented after you saved and exited the editor, will be tweeted.

-# Options
+# Search tweets

-## -h

-Print a help message and exit.

-## -p, -P

-Enables or disables the use of a pager to display tweets.

-## -u, -U

-Either runs a update before any command that displays tweets or just uses the cache.

-## -a, -d

-Sort the timeline either in ascending or descending order.

-## -l NUM

-Limits the number of shown tweets.

-## -S EXPR

-Search your timeline for tweets matching *EXPR*.
-The search expression is a awk conditional with four predefined variables:
+You can provide a search expression to filter your timeline with the flag `-S`.
+The search expression is a awk conditional with four predefined
+variables:

 * msg: the message itself
 * url: the url of the twtfile